Safety on the farm

 - Bore and irrigation pumps

 Accidents in the handling, use and storage of farm fuels such as LP Gas can result in serious fires and explosions.
-These hazards usually arise out of leaks from joints, pipes or ruptured hoses.
+These hazards usually arise from leaks from joints, pipes or ruptured hoses.

 LP Gas safety precautions